-The Alkaline diet is based on the premise that the excessive acidity of our blood could be the cause of many ailments (fatigue, osteoporosis, high blood pressure…).
-It therefore aims to limit acidifying foods and to consume alkalinizing foods regularly.
+The Alkaline diet is focused on the premise that the excessive acidity of our blood could be the cause of many ailments (fatigue, osteoporosis, high blood pressure…).
+It, therefore, aims to limit acidifying foods and to consume alkalinizing foods regularly.

 |Weight loss||That’s not the goal|

 |In practice, this means||Easy to follow as long as you have a checklist with food to eat|

 |Attention||Not recommended for children, pregnant and breastfeeding women.|